previous page back to table of contents next page

 I.2.c.iii.
 Survey Operations

 NEOWISE survey observations began at 18:39:35 on December 13, 2013 UTC.
-The focal plane temperature at that point was 75.7 K, and still cooling rapidly as can be seen in Figure 11 which shows payload component temperatures during the first ten years of NEOWISE survey operations.
+The focal plane temperature at that point was 75.7 K, and still cooling rapidly as can be seen in Figure 11 which shows payload component temperatures during the first 10 years of NEOWISE survey operations.
 The beamsplitter mount assembly (BSA Mount) is the closest proxy to the focal plane temperature, although all of the components follow the same trends.

-The temperature profile in Figure 11 shows several features.
-At the start of the survey, temperatures were still cooling, not having quite reached radiative equilibrium.
-There are regular seasonal variations with minima in March and November that follow the equinoxes when exposure to Earth heating of the telescope shell is at a minimum.
+The general temperature behavior exhibits regular seasonal variations with minima in March and November that follow the equinoxes when exposure to Earth heating of the telescope shell is at a minimum.
 There are broad temperature maxima in July and January following the summer and winter solstices, respectively, when heating is near its peak.
-The slow, systematic temperature increase with time during the first 6-7 years of the survey occured because of the drift of the NEOWISE orbit off the terminator and subsequent increase in heating from the Earth.
-Since 2016, the drift of the WISE orbit slowed and then reversed in 2021 due to a decreasing torque from the Moon (Fig. 12).
+The slow, systematic temperature increase with time during the first 6-7 years of the survey occurred because of the drift of the NEOWISE orbit off the terminator and subsequent increase in heating from the Earth.
+After 2016, the drift of the WISE orbit slowed and then reversed in 2021 due to a decreasing torque from the Moon (Fig. 12).
 The reversal led to the decrease in payload temperature in 2021 and 2022.
-The increased orbital decay rate during the current solar maximum is causing the angle away from the terminator to increase again, and thus the payload temperatures is beginning to increase.
-The abrupt drop in temperature on April 4, 2014 occurred when the payload was powered off following the ADCS commanding anomaly, which is described below.
-This allowed the focal planes to cool to ~72 K when they were powered back on for the resumption of survey observations on April 23, 2014.
+The increased orbital decay rate during the solar maximum starting in 2023 caused the angle away from the terminator to increase again, and thus the payload temperatures began to increase dramatically in 2024.

 I.2.c.iii.1.
 Observation Timestamp Offsets